St Cyprian's, Clarence Gate: Windows and fittings

-The classical cover for the baptismal font dates from 1930, reflecting Comper's later interest in a broader synthesis of styles.
+The gilded classical font cover, dating from the 1930s, greets the visitor at the West end, and demonstrates Comper's enjoyment, later in his career, of putting classical beside gothic features, a design strategy he called 'Unity by Inclusion.'

 Reception

 St Cyprian's is regarded as one of London's most beautiful church interiors.

 Writing a year after its consecration, and in spite of the still incomplete decoration of the interior, T. Francis Bumpus wrote "Mr. Comper's researches into the history of our old English Uses have enabled him ... to produce one of the most beautiful, harmonious and correctly arranged churches that has been built in London for a long time."
 Peter Anson held that "It was the opening of St Cyprian's ... that finally established the reputation of the architect...
 There were no fixed seats only chairs, which during the week were removed, so that most of the polished parquet flooring was left bare.
 Nobody had ever seen anything like St Cyprians."
-(The practice of removing chairs from the nave, with worshippers bringing one from the stacks at the back if they needed, was continued until the 1950s.)
+(The practice of removing chairs was continued until the 1950s.)

 Later, after most of the interior fittings were complete, John Betjeman persuaded the proprietor and editor of the Architectural Review to visit in 1938.
 The owner was at the time a leading advocate of Modernism in architecture but wrote to Betjeman "To our surprise — to our inexpressible surprise — we discovered it was absolutely lovely. ... indubitably the work of an architect with a remarkable feeling of space and clarity of planning...I confess I was much astonished ...
 You have scored again, brother."
 In 1947, Betjeman was still championing Comper's work and wrote to Arthur Bryant "When in London do make a special journey to Comper's superb church (1899) of St Cyprian's, Baker Street.
 It is a red building near Clarence Gate, Regent's Park ... not much outside, but a Norfolk dream of gold and light within."
-On a later visit to the church with Simon Jenkins, Betjemin exclaimed "Ah Norfolk, Norfolk in Baker Street".
+On a later visit to the church with Simon Jenkins, Betjeman exclaimed "Ah Norfolk, Norfolk in Baker Street!".